-4. Proxy Advice
+4. Proxy advice

 Fisher Funds engages proxy advisers to help gather information used to formulate and support voting decisions.
-Fisher Funds have appointed Institutional Shareholder Services (Australia) Pty Limited (ISS) to vote on our portfolios.
-Fisher Funds use ISS's information to inform our voting.
-In addition, Fisher Funds may consider information and recommendations we receive from other parties.
-In general, Fisher Funds vote in line with their recommendations, based on our Proxy Voting policy, but always at our discretion.
-Fisher Funds reserve the right to vote in a different way for companies or resolutions where our view differs from that of ISS.
+Fisher Funds has appointed Institutional Shareholder Services (Australia) Pty Limited (ISS) to vote on its portfolios.
+Fisher Funds uses ISS's information to inform its voting.
+In addition, Fisher Funds may consider information and recommendations it receives from other parties.
+In general, Fisher Funds votes in line with ISS's recommendations, based on Fisher Funds Proxy Voting policy, but always at its discretion.
+Fisher Funds reserves the right to vote in a different way for companies or resolutions where its view differs from that of ISS.